Englund0110/react-breadcrumble/README.md

 ## Example of usage with TanStack/Router

-This guide demonstrates how to integrate breadcrumb navigation into your application using TanStack/Router with react-breadcrumble.
+This guide shows how to integrate breadcrumb navigation into your application using TanStack/Router with react-breadcrumble.
+You can also use this approach as inspiration for implementing breadcrumbs with other router libraries.

 ### Simple